khuck/SC15_APEX_tutorial/README.md

 Shutdown event
 ```

-Host, CrayCNL is similar.
+Babbage host and Edison is similar.
 It should be noted that APEX/HPX shutdown is somewhat delayed on Babbage - the more threads are requested, the longer it takes to terminate HPX.
 This is a known issue and is being investigated.

 # Exercise 2: Generating TAU profiles through APEX